JanSkn/poker-calculator/README.md

 Royal Flush is not listed since it is the highest Straight Flush and only has 4 possibilities.

-The frontend of this project was made with HTML and Javascript, the calculations are done with Python.
+The frontend of this project was made with HTML and JavaScript, the calculations are done with Python.
 Data is exchanged with REST-Api.

 Please note that the calculator only considers one players so far.